kayembi/Tarscape/README.md

 ### Accessing Individual Archive Entries

-If you don't want to extract the entire Tar file but just find a certain file or files within it, you can query it using KBTarEntry.
+If you don't want to extract the entire Tar file but just find a certain file or files within it, you can query it using `KBTarEntry`.

 Example: